mining-information-for-you/hc-barretos-first-project/README.md

 # hc-barretos-first-project
 This project belongs to HC Barretos project.
-It is concerned about storing patient data into Cassandra Database fromcsv or json files
+It is concerned about storing patient data into Cassandra Database fromcsv or json files.

 # Apache Spark
 This project requires Apache Spark 2.0 or higher.
 See http://spark.apache.org/downloads.html